Phipsi/esc403/doc/01_proposal/proposal.md

 - Lasso Regression for variable selection and variable analysis
 - Visualization of geo data (if possible)
 - Regression models for prediction of traffic (GLM, ...)
+- Classification problem?
+- Try random forest for the regression problem